2AA4-W23/Island-Network-Generation/pathfinder/README.md

 |       Method       | Description                               | Additional Notes                                                                                                                         |
 |:------------------:|-------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------|
 | getDistanceValueFromSource(Node source, Node target)  | Get the distance to any target node in the graph from the specified source node      | Returns a double value containing the minimum distance to get from the source node to the specified target node.
 Null if path is invalid |

+# General Usage
+1) Import the Pathfinder library into your project
+2) Create Nodes and Edges as desired with Properties (if applicable)
+3) Add nodes and edges to sets
+4) Instantiate a graph, there exists two types of Graphs implemented: DirectedGraph, UndirectedGraph
+   - UndirectedGraph behaves like DirectedGraph however, each edge inputted is duplicated and the node order is reversed
+5) Instantiate a Pathfinder.
+There exists an example implementation, Dijkstra.
+   - Dijkstra computes the shortest paths from a source node to all other nodes
+6) Call findPath() method (or any other pathfinder applicable method) to retrieve a list of shortest paths from a given source to target node